Inbaselvan-ayyanar/SmartCCTVAlert/README.md

 ->Verify that the YOLO model weights file is correctly downloaded and placed in the project directory.

 ->Make sure your WhatsApp number is correctly configured in the notification.py file.

+->Ensure the reference image path is specified properly with the correct calculaion of the person width and dustance between camera and human

+Contact
+For any questions or issues, please contact [a.inbaselvan@gmail.com].